wistcc/wistcc.github.io/_posts/2018-6-17-things-that-wont-work-using-vue.md

 ## Using `$refs` before the component is mounted

-Let's say that we want to focus an input on our component.
+Let's say we want to focus an input on our component.
 We could use the `ref` attribute for that:

 ```javascript
 <input ref="input" />